rust-lang/vscode-rust/README.md

 * build tasks

 Rust support is powered by the [Rust Language Server](https://github.com/rust-lang-nursery/rls) (RLS).
-If you don't have it installed, the extension will install the it for you.
+If you don't have it installed, the extension will install it for you.

 This extension is built and maintained by the RLS team, part of the Rust [IDEs and editors team](https://www.rust-lang.org/en-US/team.html#Dev-tools-team).